doronz88/pymobiledevice3/README.md

 `pymobiledevice3` is a fork from `pymobiledevice`, which is a cross-platform implementation of the mobiledevice library that talks the protocols to support iPhone®, iPod Touch®, iPad® and Apple TV® devices.

-This version uses more recent coding standards.
+This version uses more recent coding standards and adds a lot more features.
+Also, many of the features not present in `libimobiledevice` can be found here.

 To understand the bits and bytes of the communication with `lockdownd` you are advised to take a look at this article:

 https://jon-gabilondo-angulo-7635.medium.com/understanding-usbmux-and-the-ios-lockdown-service-7f2a1dfd07ae

-Here we try to wrap every relay possible of `lockdownd`.

 # Installation